 Doctrine of discovery

-The doctrine of discovery comes from a series of Papal Bulls (formal charters from the Pope) and extensions, originating in the 1400s.
+The doctrine of discovery comes from a series of formal charters by the Pope, originating in the 1400s.
 These were used as legal and moral justification for colonial powers to dispossess sovereign Indigenous nations.
 Christians claimed lands that they “discovered” for their monarchs, who could exploit those lands, regardless of the original inhabitants.

 The doctrine is racist.
 It is based on the notion of the racial superiority of European and Christian peoples and individuals.
 This false belief has been used to dehumanize Indigenous peoples, and to exploit, subjugate, and dispossess them of their most basic rights.
 This ideology has led to practices that continue through modern day laws and policies in Canada.

 The doctrine of discovery is still used in interpretations of law by Canadian courts in modern times.
 In 2012 the BC Court of Appeal referenced the doctrine of discovery while interpreting their decision in Tsilhqot’in.
 As mentioned above the decision was later unanimously overturned by the Supreme Court of Canada.

 The Supreme Court stated, “The doctrine of terra nullius (that no one owned the land prior to European assertion of sovereignty) never applied in Canada, as confirmed by the Royal Proclamation (1763).”

-When Friends met at our national gathering (Canadian Yearly Meeting) in 2013, we were in deep and immediate unity that the doctrine of discovery must be repudiated by Quakers as a religious community, as well as by the government of Canada.
+When Canadian Quakers met at our national gathering (Canadian Yearly Meeting in session) in 2013, we were in deep and immediate unity that the doctrine of discovery must be repudiated by Quakers as a religious community, as well as by the government of Canada.